kevinkong/Emmagee/README.md

 ##Emmagee - a practical, handy performance test tool for specified Android App

-Emmagee is a practical, handy performance test tool for specified Android App, which can monitor CPU, memory and network traffic.
+Emmagee is a practical, handy performance test tool for specified Android App, which can monitor CPU, memory, network traffic, battery current and status([Some devices are not supported](https://github.com/NetEase/Emmagee/wiki/Some-devices-are-not-supported)).
 Additionally, it also provides several cool features such as customizing interval of collecting data, rendering real-time process status in a floating window, and much more.

  * Homepage: https://github.com/NetEase/Emmagee